JimPaine/azure-terraform-lab/labs/3.0/README.md

 ## Step 3 - Initialise the environment

-Using a terminal opened at the root of the lab directory run the following.
+Using a terminal opened at the root of the lab directory, run the following.

 ```
 terraform init